 Martin: We aim for R&D spend to be in the 10-15% range of revenue.
-As our revenue increases rapidly, so too does our financial commitment to supporting innovation - in 2023, we invested €4.0 billion (based on US GAAP) in R&D. Of that amount, we spend around 10% on pure explorative research that aims to fill the innovation pipeline.
-We continue to work with our partners, for example by investing in a hightransmissive illuminator with ZEISS.
+As our revenue increases rapidly, so too does our financial commitment to supporting innovation - in 2023, we invested €4.0 billion in R&D. Of that amount, we spend around 10% on pure explorative research that aims to fill the innovation pipeline.
+We continue to work with our partners, for example by investing in a high-transmissive illuminator with ZEISS.